fmaussion/climate_risks/_sources/ipcc/briefing_ipcc2.md

 In the week leading to the workshop:

-1. Review the impact your group selected in Week 1, focusing on its hazard, exposure, and vulnerability components.
+1. Review the impact your group selected in Part 1, focusing on its hazard, exposure, and vulnerability components.
 2. Explore the interactive tools provided below (they may not contain information for your chosen impact!):
    - [PROVIDE Climate Risk Dashboard](https://climate-risk-dashboard.iiasa.ac.at)
    - [Met Office Climate Data Portal](https://climatedataportal.metoffice.gov.uk/)